alyssahondrade/VBA-challenge/README.md

 ![Calculated Values (2020)](https://github.com/alyssahondrade/VBA-challenge/blob/main/Screenshots/Calculated%20Values%20-%202020.png)

 ## References
-The for-loop concept incrementing one counter ahead, and the equation to find the last row was derived from activities in Week 2, Day 3 of the bootcamp.
+Code derived from Week 2, Day 3 of the bootcamp:
+1. The for-loop concept incrementing one counter ahead.
+2. The equation to find the last row.

 The following references were accessed to produce the source code.